 The jewel outlines are the topmost lines – start drawing the crown by outlining these first.

 Step 2: Draw the crown headband and top circles

 Next, outline the headband and the three small circles at the top of the crown.

 Now it is time to outline all three visible peaks on the actual crown.
-Notice we have broken the outer edges, as these are hidden behind the large jewels.
+Notice we have broken the outer edges, as these are now hidden behind the large jewels.

-And the crown looks even better once you colour it in.
+And the easy crown drawing looks even better once you color it in.
 The crown itself is golden yellow.